assemble/grunt-assemble-permalinks/README.md

     }
   }
 }
 // the generated directory structure and resulting path would look something like:
 //=> 'blog/archives/2011/01/01/an-inspiring-post.html'
 ```

-### How patterns work
+### How replacement patterns work

-This plugin comes with a number of built-in replacement patterns that will automatically parse and convert the patterns into the appropriate string.
-Assemble provides a number of generic variables for accessing page data, such as `basename`, `ext`, `filename` and so on.
-This plugin simply dynamically builds the replacement patterns from those generic variables, so barring a few exceptions (`_page`, `data`, `filePair`, `page`, `pageName`), you should be able to use any _applicable_ variable that is on the page context in your replacement patterns.
+This plugin comes with a number of built-in replacement patterns that will automatically parse and convert the built-in variables into the appropriate string.
+Since Assemble provides a number of generic variables for accessing page data, such as `basename`, `ext`, `filename` etc., this plugin simply dynamically builds the replacement patterns from those generic variables.

-Such as:
+Barring a few exceptions (`_page`, `data`, `filePair`, `page`, `pageName`), you should be able to use any _applicable_ variable that is on the page context in your replacement patterns.

+For example, assuming we have a file, `./templates/overview.hbs`:

-* `:ext`: The extension of the file, for example `.html`
+* `:ext`: would result in the `dest` extension: `.html`
-* `:extname`: Alias for `:ext`.
+* `:extname`: alias for `:ext`.
-* `:basename`: A slugified version of the title of the file.
-So `My Very first Post` becomes `my-very-first-post`.
-* `:filename`: A slugified version of the name of the dest file.
-So `My Very first Post` becomes `my-very-first-post.html`.
+* `:basename`: would result in `overview`
+* `:filename`: would result in the dest file name, `overview.html`
-* `:pagename`: Alias for `:filename`.
+* `:pagename`: alias for `:filename`.
-* `:category`: A slugified version of the very first category for a page.
+* `:category`: Slugified version of _the very first category_ for a page.

 #### Custom Patterns